 Anger Disorders and Anger Control

 Individuals that repeatedly and impulsively act in a violent and aggressive manner have Intermittent Explosive Disorder (IED).
-Anger may be inappropriately and disproportionately expressed by driving aggressively, getting into frequent arguments, getting into altercations at work, and acting abusively at home with spouses and/or with their children.
-They may get fired from their jobs for disrupting the work place, or even threatening or bullying others.
+They may drive too aggressively, get into frequent arguments, get into altercations at school or work, and act irritably at home with family, their spouses or children.
+They may be involved domestic violence, property damage, etc. They may get fired from their jobs for disrupting the work place, or even threatening or bullying others.
 They may have legal difficulties as a result of physical assaults.

-Call now for an appointment for an initial interview at (770) 729-0123.
+Call now for an appointment for an initial interview at (770) 993-3002.